wishmouse/times_up/README.md

 #Technologies

-OAuth
+- OAuth
-Postgres
+- Postgres
-bootstrap
+- bootstrap
-HBS
+- HBS
-CSS
+- CSS
-jQuery
+- jQuery
-moments.js
+- moments.js
-Milestones

 #What milestones and timeline do you want to commit to MVP:

- OAuth with Facebook
+[x] OAuth with Facebook
- Database filtering and table joins with Postgres Countdown timer from birthday
+[x] Database filtering and table joins with Postgres [x] Countdown timer from birthday
- Save image url to the database and return a image
+[x] Save image url to the database and return a image

 Stretch:

- Use API for Cause of Death
+[x] Use API for Cause of Death
- Use Cloudinary to save images.
+[] Use Cloudinary to save images.

 Personal Project No. 2.